 BIKE IND-CPA variants use ephemeral KEM key pairs, i.e. a KEM key generation is performed for each key exchange.
 As a result, the GJS reaction attack is inherently defeated: a GJS adversary would have (at most) a single opportunity to observe decryption, thus not being able to create statistics about different error patterns.
+BIKE IND-CCA variants, instead, defeat the attack by achieving a negligible DFR thanks to the Backflip decoder.
 We note that, for efficiency purposes, an initiator may want to precompute KEM key pairs before engaging in key exchange sessions.
 We remark that policies to securely store the pregenerated KEM key pair must be in place, in order to avoid that an adversary access a KEM key pair that is going to be used in a future communication.